-It can take neem oil a few days to show it’s effectiveness.
-That’s because it takes time for insects to begin dying.
+It can take neem oil a few days to show its effectiveness.
+That’s because it takes time for a mosquito to begin dying.
 You can treat your property with neem oil once every two weeks, and should notice a considerable drop in pest species every treatment.

 Insecticidal soap is another natural alternative to chemical sprays.
 It works by closing the air-pathways in the insects’ bodies.
 The insect will go about its business as normal but eventually suffocates.

 It can take a couple of treatments for insecticidal soap to work since you must thoroughly cover the insect to kill it.

 Insecticidal soaps are most effective on other pest insects, but it can help with mosquitoes if you have areas you know are good mosquito habitat.
 Treat those areas first if you’re targeting mosquitoes with the insecticidal soap.

 If you need to use a chemical spray, which usually produces faster results but which can also damage the soil and plants in the area, there are lots of products available.

 Options like Cutter Backyard spray, Ortho Bug-B-Gone, and Spectracide Triazicide, are all readily available and relatively easy to use.

 It’s important with these, and all other chemical yard sprays, to use only as directed and as sparingly as possible.